pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 }
 ```

-Parameters will be read by the microservice from the configuration file and passed to the “configure” method of the corresponding component.
-Here’s an example of the configuration:
+Parameters will be read by the microservice from the configuration file and passed to the "configure" method of the corresponding component.
+Here's an example of the configuration:

 ```yml
 # Controller